v-chat-sdk/vchat-v2-docs/docs/backend/intro.md

 2. `npm run start:dev`
 3. if you see `app run in development` then your code is ready for development server in production you should see `production`
 4. for production run `npm run build` then `npm run start:prod`
+5. access the server for development in `localhost:3001` for production in port `80` if you need to change this update
+6. update this line in `src/main.js` `await app.listen(isDev ?
+3001 : 80);`

+### Docker ready
+- if your have docker run into your system then you can go by run the `Dockerfile`
+- this `Dockerfile` only up the v_chat_sdk without mongodb or redis you need to manage it by your self
+- you need to run redis container and mongo db if you save the mongo db inside the same machine and update the `.env.production`

+### information's
+1. the app not use Persistent Data inside the system for chats it saved in `mongo` media in `S3`

 ### some errors may happen
 1. if you see `ERROR [ExceptionHandler] Configuration key "JWT_SECRET" does not exist
-   TypeError: Configuration key "JWT_SECRET" does not exist` this means the nestjs cant read your .env.* file
+   TypeError: Configuration key "JWT_SECRET" does not exist` this means the nestjs cant read your `.env.*` file
 2. to fix this make sure you inject the environment variable